372groupproject/milestones-team31-juepingwang-cameron168/code/README.txt

     p2-loops.fs - includes demonstration of for-loop and while-loop

 Milestone3:
-    p3feature.fs -
-        1. Demonstrates different data types
+    p3feature.fs - Demonstrates different data types
-        2. small program : Given a two dimensional grade list and the list type is string.
+    Given a two dimensional grade list and the list type is string.
 In each row, the first 4 data demonstrates the midterm       grades and the last grade represents final grade.
 This programming will convert string list to float list.
 Then, it will     drop the lowest midterm grade.

 Milestone4:
     internalModules.fs - Demonstrates using modules within the same file.